 When we misinterpret inspired words, gems of insight and application slip through our fingers, losing themselves among the encroaching weeds of our mental pathways.
-For the believer with a high view of Scripture, the scintillation of every sacred word, even if that word does not attach contextually to a central doctrine of the faith, reflects the mind of God (cf. Mat 4.4).
+For the believer with a high view of Scripture, the scintillation of every sacred word, even if that word does not attach contextually to a central doctrine of the faith, reflects the mind of God (cf. Mt 4.4).
 It behooves every teacher of the Word, then, not to complacently parrot the assumptions of others with regard to obscure and difficult texts.
 Instead, he must expend his own mental and spiritual energy in the attempt to confirm or deny the antecedent conclusions of others, with a view toward arriving at the best interpretation that sound exegesis can provide.

-No expositor can give the scrutiny to every passage of Scripture that every passage deserves.
-However, once someone decides to preach or teach a passage, or write a commentary on the book in which it appears, he must not blindly follow earlier commentaries.
-Simply parroting the expositions of others teaches the Bible-believing community to accept an interpretation by virtue of nothing more than its constant repetition.
+No expositor can give every passage of Scripture the scrutiny it deserves.
+However, once someone decides to preach or teach a passage, or write a commentary on the book in which the passage appears, he must not blindly follow earlier commentaries.
+Simply parroting the expositions of others teaches the Bible-believing community to accept an interpretation on the basis of nothing more than its constant repetition and makes them vulnerable to fallacious appeals to authority.
 Instead, the teacher must first examine the glittering facets of the passage for himself through the exegete's loupe.
 He must gaze upon it from varied perspectives, and with all the spiritual and academic tools he can muster.

 In the end, the process may result in an admission of uncertainty.
-The honest commentator does not balk at humbly confessing that he cannot confidently assert the correct interpretation a passage, even though various possible interpretations present themselves.
+The honest commentator does not balk at humbly confessing that he cannot unreservedly assert the correct interpretation a passage, even though various possible interpretations present themselves.
 A handful of mysterious Bible passages, none of them central to the doctrines of the faith, will probably continue to mystify us until we can confer with their authors in glory.
 Nevertheless, what the honest expositor does not do is suggest as certain, or even likely, an interpretation that he has not subjected to the most fundamental of hermeneutical rules.

 Now, since the first century, what book of the Bible has generated more sermons, Bible studies, and commentaries, unencumbered by the rules of hermeneutics and sound exegesis, than the book of Revelation?
-And in the book of Revelation, what phrase have even disciplined scholars taken for granted more than the unusual expression, "the seven spirits of God"?
-Have diamonds of insight disappeared by virtue of hermeneutical complacency toward this phrase and what it designates?
-This work attempts to answer that question for anyone called to expound upon the book of Revelation.
+And in the book of Revelation, what phrase have even scholars taken for granted more than the unusual expression, "the seven spirits of God"?
+Have diamonds of insight disappeared by virtue of hermeneutical complacency toward this phrase and what it signifies?
+This work attempts to answer that question for anyone seeking a deeper understanding of the book of Revelation.

-Part 1: What The Seven Spirits Of God Are Not
+Part 1: The Seven Problems And One Objection

-The Bible introduces us to "the seven spirits of God," at least by that designation, in Rev 1.4, and mentions them again in Rev 3.1, 4.5, 5.6.
-For the Trinitarian English reader, the very phrase startles us: doesn't God have only one Holy Spirit?
+The Revelation introduces "the seven spirits who are before [God's] throne," in Revelation 1.4, and then designates them as "the seven spirits of God" in Revelation 3.1, 4.5, and [[5.6>>Re 5.6]].
+The designation, "the seven spirits of God," startles the Trinitarian reader: doesn't God have only one Holy Spirit?
 Yes, certainly!
-With regard to the Holy Spirit, the seven unities of Eph 4.4-6 affirm that there is "one Spirit"; this fact, together with the other six unities, provides the basis for our unity in the one body of Christ.
+With regard to the Holy Spirit, the seven unities of Ephesians 4.4-6 affirm that there is only "one Spirit"; this fact, together with the other six unities, provides the basis for our unity in the "one body" of Christ.
 However, the genitive phrase of God does not have to mean "belonging innately to," but can signify "under the ownership or authority of."
 So, should we interpret "the seven spirits of God" in the Revelation as literally seven spirits, or as a metaphor for something divine and innate to God Himself?